Tai Hang Tung Estate

 Tai Hang Tung Estate (大坑東邨) is a public housing estate in Kowloon Tong, Sham Shui Po District, Kowloon, Hong Kong, located near the Tai Hang Sai and Nam Shan Estates as well as Shek Kip Mei station.

+History

-The Tai Hang Tung Estate was a resettlement estate built by the British Hong Kong government in 1955, after a fire broke out the squatter area in Tai Hang Tung in 1952.
+The Tai Hang Tung Estate was a resettlement estate built by the British Hong Kong government in 1955, after devastating fires broke out in the squatter areas of Tai Hang Tung in 1952 and 1954, and Shek Kip Mei in 1953.
 The estate started redevelopment and rehabilitation in the 1970s.
 The first batch of redeveloped buildings were constructed in 1983 and 1986 respectively.
 The last four old blocks, Tung Fu House, Tung Wing House, Tung Wan House and Tung Wo House, were demolished in 2003.
 Two buildings in Redevelopment Phase 1, Tung Kin House and Tung Yi House, were built in 2002.

 Houses

 Demographics

 According to the 2016 by-census, Tai Hang Tung Estate had a population of 4,562.
 The median age was 51.2 and the majority of residents (96.8 per cent) were of Chinese ethnicity.
 The average household size was 2.3 people.
 The median monthly household income of all households (i.e. including both economically active and inactive households) was HK$19,250.